MIG Equipment Facts. Part

 I CRINGE AT THE THOUGHT OF WHAT THE FUTURE HOLDS

-FOR AN INDUSTRY THAT BELIEVES IN SO MUCH GIBBERISH,
+FOR AN INDUSTRY THAT HAS BEEN SUCKED IN BY SO MUCH GIBBERISH.

 Have you heard that it's impossible to modify Panasonic robot settings to program